batteries-included/batteries-included/static/src/content/doc/pgvector.md

 ---
 title: 'PGVector and PostgreSQL'
 description:
-  Learn how to create AI applications using PostgreSQL and PGVector with Jupyter Notebooks.
+  Create AI applications using PostgreSQL and PGVector with Jupyter Notebooks.
 tags: ['AI', 'Postgres', 'PGVector', 'Jupyter Notebooks']
 draft: false
 ---

-In the realm of artificial intelligence, the ability to efficiently store and retrieve high-dimensional data has become increasingly pertinent.
+In the realm of artificial intelligence, the ability to efficiently store and retrieve high-dimensional data is increasingly pertinent.
 As a result, it's only natural that database systems have evolved to meet these needs.
 Enter `pgvector` -- a powerful extension for Postgres that brings vector similarity search capabilities to an industry-standard database system.

-In this article, we'll explore how we can leverage `pgvector` and Postgres together with the OpenAI API in order to create AI-driven applications.
+In this guide, we'll explore how we can leverage `pgvector` and Postgres together with the OpenAI API in order to create AI-driven applications.
 Along the way, we'll briefly explain key concepts such as embeddings and vector similarity search.